 21 Forest Ave.
 Located just steps from the theater!

-The Ancient Thai word Sabieng means reserved savory food.
-Traditional homemade and eaten when someone is traveling in great distance.
+The Ancient Thai word Sabieng means reserved savory food – traditionally homemade and eaten when someone is traveling in great distance.
 Their home-style authentic Thai Cuisine is made with fresh ingredients, using trans-fat free oil!
-We also offer a vegetarian menu and many of their dishes can be modified to be vegetarian.
+They also offer a vegetarian menu and many of their dishes can be modified to be vegetarian.